 The stench of piss and feces hangs low in the air.
-A boy, no older than us, crawls on the filthy floor, scrubbing it’s surface with a determination that can only be survival.
+A scrawny boy, bones protruding from his back, crawls up and down the filthy floor, scrubbing it’s surface with a determination that can only be survival.

-As he looks at up, his eyes tell a different story; one of desperation, sorrow and pain.
-Handing him what remains of our breakfast, I am overwhelmed with the harsh reality that has just looked deep within my soul.
+As he looks up, his gaze meets mine.
+Dark eyes, as black as night, loom from hollow socket’s, telling a different story; one of desperation, sorrow and pain.
+Handing him what remains of our breakfast, I am overwhelmed with the harsh reality that has just stared deep within my soul.

 Sadness fills my heart as I think to all the times I have felt hard done by, to the occasions where I have wanted more.
 I didn’t know and I still don’t, but at least now I see a little.